ferdinandduterte/Face-Swap-App/README.md

         Fix: @https://medium.com/@vinuvish/install-dlib-python-windows-77e9349e6cfc

 ## CHEAT: Preprocessed Data and Pretrained Model
     Since collecting and cleaning data as well as training the model takes so much time and computation.
 What if we just skip this, and immediately perform face swapping?
-For this repo, [click here to download](https://anonfile.com/p7w3m0d5be/face-swap.zip).
+For this repo, download file at https://anonfile.com/p7w3m0d5be/face-swap.zip.
 Then extract it.

 ## How to Face Swap:
     1. `python faceswap.py convert -i face-swap/data/trump/ -o face-swap/output/cage-trump -m face-s